Long-lived SEC violation via DM/DE couplings: Introduction

 The nature of dark energy (DE) is arguably one of the deepest puzzles in fundamental physics, but a fully explicit realization in a ultraviolet-complete (UV-complete) theory of gravity remains elusive \cite{Danielsson:2018ztv}.
 Whether DE is time-varying or constant, the criterion for cosmic acceleration can be universally stated in terms of the Hubble parameter $\smash{H = \dot{a}/a}$, where $a$ is the cosmic scale factor and derivatives are with respect to cosmological time.
 The universe accelerates, i.e. $\smash{\ddot{a} >0}$, if and only if $\smash{\epsilon = - \dot{H}/H^2 <1}$, which is equivalent to the strong energy condition (SEC) being violated.

 Various energy conditions have been proposed to exclude potentially unphysical spacetimes.
 For example, the null energy condition (NEC) is sufficient to prove the absence of traversable wormholes \cite{Morris:1988cz}.
 It is also crucial in the Hawking-Penrose singularity theorem \cite{Hawking:1970zqf} and in the second law of black-hole thermodynamics \cite{Bardeen:1973gs}.
 Unlike the NEC, whose violation generally leads to pathologies like loss of unitarity, SEC violation seems relatively harmless.
 For instance, inflationary cosmology violates the SEC.
-Yet, the scalar potentials in UV-complete theories such as those arising in string compactifications are arguably too steep to accommodate a long-lived phase of cosmic acceleration, at least in asymptotic regimes of the field space \cite{Obied:2018sgi, Ooguri:2018wrx, Hebecker:2018vxz}.
+Yet, the scalar potentials in UV-complete theories such as those arising in string compactifications are arguably too steep to accommodate extended phases of cosmic acceleration, at least for spatially-flat cosmologies in asymptotic regimes of the field space \cite{Obied:2018sgi, Ooguri:2018wrx, Hebecker:2018vxz}.
 One can quantify the steepness of the potential $V$ in a $d$-dimensional theory via the criterion $\ab \der V \ab / \kappa_d V \geq c_V$, where $\der V$ is the potential gradient and $c_V$ is an order-1 constant \cite{Obied:2018sgi, Ooguri:2018wrx}, with $\smash{\kappa_d = 1/m_{\p, d}^{d/2-1}}$ the gravitational coupling.
 For fields evolving towards the field-space asymptotics, $\smash{c_V = 2 / \sqrt{d-2}}$ is the proposed value of the constant \cite{Bedroya:2019snp, Rudelius:2021azq, Shiu:2023nph}, which is incompatible with arbitrarily long-lived cosmic acceleration.
 This is because in the limiting case, where the inequality is saturated, one has $\smash{\epsilon = [(d-2)/4] \, c_V^2}$.
-In this letter, we discuss a mechanism to achieve a long-lived epoch with $\epsilon<1$, despite an overly-steep potential.
+In this note, we discuss a mechanism to achieve a long-lived epoch with $\epsilon<1$, despite an overly-steep potential.
+In spatially-hyperbolic cosmologies, arbitrarily long-lived epochs of cosmic acceleration may exist at the field-space boundary \cite{Marconnet:2022fmx, Andriot:2023wvg, Marconnet:2025vhj}.
+These would always approach the value $\epsilon=1$, and would still not feature a cosmic horizon.
+The solutions we study in principle admit arbitrarily small values of $\epsilon$, and a cosmic horizon, at the cost, however, of generating black holes whose horizon would outgrow the observable universe.
+We will discuss this point in detail below.